omri2861/Spaceships/README.md

 I also had some trouble making the http server and the flask socketio server run from the same python program.
 This might be because I didn't set a namespace to the socket.io events, and I should.

+**UPDATE**: The final solution was to connect directly to the server, meaning specifing the `localhost` address and port of the server, instead of using React's development proxy.

+React's development proxy doesn't support the websockets traffic (I think that's the escelate HTTP command?
+Or something like that...), so you can't route it through there.
+It has nothing to do with the namespace or the event manager.
+However, `eventlet` is required to make this thing work.
+It doesn't work with `gevent`, or Flask's default.